 Different observational studies and meta-analyses suggest that while a diet rich in foods such as allium vegetables (garlic and leek), dietary fiber, soy, legumes (peas and beans), fish, nuts (almonds, walnuts and peanuts), whole grains such as brown rice, indole-3-carbinol (found in cruciferous vegetables such as broccoli, kale, spinach etc) and fruits such as apples, bananas, grapes and oranges may help in breast cancer prevention and to stay away from the signs and symptoms of breast cancer, following a unhealthy dietary pattern with wrong foods may increase the risk of breast cancer and can even make it difficult to fight the cancer.
 Hence, one should avoid high consumption of heme iron, ultra-processed foods, sugary beverages, foods causing obesity such as red meat and processed meat and alcohol to reduce the risk of breast cancer.
 Staying away from these foods may even help to fight breast cancer by not harming the ongoing treatments.

-Taking the right foods as part of the diet, limiting alcohol, doing regular exercises & staying active can aid in breast cancer prevention, fight cancer & support treatment.
+Taking the right foods as part of the diet, limiting alcohol, doing regular exercises & staying active can aid in breast cancer prevention, fight cancer, reduce symptoms & support treatment.

-While on breast cancer treatment, a personalized nutrition including the right foods that can support your treatment and reduce the signs and symptoms and avoiding those foods and supplements that can harm the treatment becomes important.
+While on breast cancer treatment to fight the cancer, a personalized nutrition including the right foods that can support your treatment and reduce the signs and symptoms, and avoiding those foods and supplements that can harm the treatment becomes important.
 Have a look at our previous blog to know more about personalized nutrition and foods to include as part of metastatic breast cancer patients’ diet to fight cancer while on treatment.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.